 In addition to the rise of cloud computing, microservices, and backend-as-a-service, Forbes lists two other trends that are currently driving serverless adoption.
 First, it notes an increased use of APIs, which are used in serverless architecture as the glue holding together.
 In addition, it notes a shift in how teams are organized as companies transition toward continuous integration and development (CI/CD), resulting in DevOps teams that bridge the gap between operations and development.
 With serverless, Forbes states, this trend moves even further, where “Except a few lines of code, neither developers nor operations have anything to manage, configure, tweak, and optimize.”

-As serverless in part emerged as a result of the increasing trend toward managed infrastructure, it is often confused with other cloud models that provide managed services:
+As serverless compute services in part emerged as a result of the increasing trend toward managed infrastructure, it is often confused with other cloud models that provide managed services:

 - PaaS: Platform-as-a-service vendors provide software tools, infrastructure, and operating systems.
-This is similar to FaaS in that developers only have to write application code, but in contrast to FaaS, applications are not ephemeral; they still require dedicated servers to keep them running all the time, which must be provisioned by the client.
+This is similar to serverless compute services in that developers only have to write application code, but with PaaS, applications are not ephemeral; they still require dedicated servers to keep them running all the time, which must be provisioned by the client.

 - IaaS: Infrastructure-as-a-service provides automated and scalable compute resources, but the operating system and database are not managed by the provider.
-This is different than FaaS, where functions are stateless and the provider manages everything but the application code.
+This is different than serverless compute services, where functions are stateless and the provider manages everything but the application code.

 - SaaS: Software-as-a-service refers to licensing out-of-the-box software over the Internet.
 In this case, the provider manages everything, from the infrastructure supporting the application to the application itself.